chaisql/chai/ARCHITECTURE.md

 - _Concurrency_: one writer, multiple readers
   - what: no concurrent writes (serialized), but reads are concurrent
-  - why: it simplifies greatly the implementation and avoids dealing with concurrent accesses, which is supported with varying semantics by the underlying store.
-A solution would be to implement the MVCC layer within Genji, which is a lot of work and isn't the current priority.
+  - why: it simplifies greatly the implementation and avoids dealing with concurrent access, which is supported with varying semantics by the underlying store.
+A solution would be to implement a MVCC layer within Genji, which is a lot of work and isn't the current priority.
 - _Performances_: overall, the focus is more on features than on last mile optimizations
 - _SQL standards_: not bothering to respect them
-  - what: don't expect Genji'sql to be portable, it's not.
+  - what: don't expect Genji's SQL to be portable, it's not.
   - why: documents are really different than rows and colums and Genji's SQL syntax is designed for documents